So you have a meniscus tear. Now what?! Is surgery imminent, or can physical therapy help you?

 If you’re not sure what the meniscus is or what it does, check out this overview.
 Continue reading to find out:

-- How meniscus injury occurs
+- How a meniscus tear occurs

-- How a meniscus injury is diagnosed
+- How a meniscus tear is diagnosed

 - Treatment of meniscus tears